Laser propulsion: Ablative laser propulsion

 Ablative laser propulsion (ALP) is a form of beam-powered propulsion in which an external pulsed laser is used to burn off a plasma plume from a solid metal propellant, thus producing thrust.
 The measured specific impulse of small ALP setups is very high at about 5000 s (49 kN·s/kg), and unlike the lightcraft developed by Leik Myrabo which uses air as the propellant, ALP can be used in space.

-Material is directly removed from a solid or liquid surface at high velocities by laser ablation by a pulsed laser.
+Material is directly removed from a solid or liquid surface at high velocities by pulsed laser ablation.
 Depending on the laser flux and pulse duration, the material can be simply heated and evaporated, or converted to plasma.
 Ablative propulsion will work in air or vacuum.
 Specific impulse values from 200 seconds to several thousand seconds are possible by choosing the propellant and laser pulse characteristics.
 Variations of ablative propulsion include double-pulse propulsion in which one laser pulse ablates material and a second laser pulse further heats the ablated gas, laser micropropulsion in which a small laser on board a spacecraft ablates very small amounts of propellant for attitude control or maneuvering, and space debris removal, in which the laser ablates material from debris particles in low Earth orbit, changing their orbits and causing them to reenter.

 University of Alabama Huntsville Propulsion Research Center has researched ALP.